 Marketing lists.
 Define your customers by size, location, industry, budget, and any other suitable criteria that let you target the companies most likely to be interested in cloud services.

 Marketing tools.
 Websites and emailing, but also letter mail, phone calls, seminars, and more.
 Pick a combination that lets you get in front of prospects while fitting your budget.

 Activity Tracking.
 Get information on how each activity (mailing, presentation, etc.) performs, to tune your marketing mix accordingly.

 Return on Investment.
-Like activities, track it, and then maximize it.
+Like activities, track them, and then maximize them.